duckdb/duckdb-web/docs/api/odbc.md

 ## DuckDB ODBC Assets

+DuckDB supports the ODBC version 3.0 according to the [core level conformance](https://docs.microsoft.com/en-us/sql/odbc/reference/develop-app/core-interface-conformance?view=sql-server-ver15).

-DuckDB releases the ODBC driver as assets for Linux and Windows.
+We release the ODBC driver as assets for Linux and Windows.

-They can be downloaded from the [Latest Release of DuckBD](https://github.com/duckdb/duckdb/releases).
+Users can download them from the from the [Latest Release of DuckBD](https://github.com/duckdb/duckdb/releases).
 There, there are two assets: **duckdb\_odbc-linux-amd64.zip** and **duckdb\_odbc-windows-amd64.zip**).

+These assets have specific driver artifacts to the corresponding operating system.

 ## Linux Setup
 The ODBC setup on Linux is based on files, the well-known **.odbc.ini** and **.odbcinst.ini**.
 These files can be placed at the system `/etc` directory or at the user home directory `/home/<user>` (shortcuted as `~/`).
-The DM gives the priority to the user configuration files and then to the system files.
+The DM prioritizes the user configuration files and then the system files.

-### The ".odbc.ini" file
+### The ".odbc.ini" File

-The **.odbc.ini** contains the DSNs for the drivers, in which can exist specific knobs.
+The **.odbc.ini** contains the DSNs for the drivers, which can have specific knobs.

 An example of **.odbc.ini** with DuckDB would be: